Four Ashes Garden of Rest

 Placing of Memorial Tablet

 No installation or alteration to any memorial can take place without prior written approval from Hughenden Parish Council.
-Applications must be submitted to the Council on the appropriate form at least two weeks prior to any installation or alteration.
+Applications must be submitted to the Council on the application form at least two weeks prior to any installation or alteration.

 Please note that it may be necessary to obtain the written permission of the owner of Exclusive Right of Burial before any any installation or alteration to any memorial can take place.